-As well as my translation, I also regularly volunteer for charity Derbyshire Refugee Solidarity.
+As well as my translation work, I also regularly volunteer for charity Derbyshire Refugee Solidarity.
 This grassroots organisation receives, sorts and sends valuable aid to those in need in places like Syria, Greece and northern France.
 It also supports refugees living here in Derby by offering free English classes and a place to come, eat cake and enjoy the company of other people.